 Why are Inclusions Significant to Experience?

-At first glance, the idea of inclusions seems to be to make the chocolate taste like something less rich, or more familiar.
-But this ignores the fact that many makers add one thing in order to emphasize another.
-Often inclusions are meant to complement or cover the inherent flavors of cacao beans.
-They trick your palate by using both your nose and eyes to steer your brain in one direction or another.
+At first glance, the point of inclusions seems to be familiarity, making the chocolate taste like something less rich, or more recognizable.
+But this ignores the fact that many makers add one flavor in order to emphasize another.
+In commercial ventures, often inclusions are meant to complement or cover the inherent flavors of cacao beans.
+They trick your palate by using both your nose & eyes to steer your brain in one direction or another.

 My words are not the be-all, end-all on inclusions— there are exceptions to every rule.
-However this should serve as a guide to all those curious about how their taste buds and nose are affecting their level of contentment, both with their new favorites and the old stand-bys.
+However this should serve as a guide to chocolate inclusions for all those curious about how their taste buds and nose are affecting their level of contentment (both with their new favorites and the old stand-bys).

-What are your favorite inclusions in chocolate?
+What are your favorite chocolates with inclusions?
 Or do you stick to the pure bars, no questions asked?